KumarManoj-S/contractpy/README.md

 assert contract.verify({'name': 'Captain America': 'id': 12345}) is True
 ~~~~
-Yes it is as simple as this.
+Yes, it is as simple as this.

-It works for complicated data as well.
-Like a json that contains a list of strings or list of dictionaries.
-It will recursively iterate over the inner dicts and check it against the contract.
-Please check out the other examples,
+Also, it works for the complicated data like nested dict object (Values in a dict object can be another dict object or list of dict objects).
+In such case, it will recursively iterate over the inner dicts and validate them against the contract.
+Please check out the below example,

-## Other examples

 ~~~~{.python}
 my_contract = {